 As recommended, and personally explored, the best coffee in Vienna can be found in the 1st district at Caffecouture, in Palais Ferstel.

-Kaffehaus, there are a number of contemporary cafes around the city to celebrate the fine art of coffee making (visit Coffeeness to learn the secrets behind the best coffee experiences)
+Visit Kaffehaus: one of the several contemporary cafes around the city to celebrate the fine art of coffee making.

 More Things To See In Vienna